c3se/alvis-intro/tutorial/part1/README.md

 2. Change directory to the one containing this text

 ### Submitting a job
-Before you submit a file you want to make sure that there are no obvious errors before you submit it, to do this it is absolutely OK to run small tests directly on the log-in node.
+You want to make sure that there are no obvious errors before you submit it, to do this it is absolutely OK to run small tests directly on the log-in node.

 Take a look at the contents of `hello.sh` and if you think that it looks ok you can try running it on the log-in node.
 ```bash
 bash hello.sh
 ```

 Usually you wouldn't run everything that you are going to submit on the log-in node, what you could usually do is reduce the number of epochs and/or the size of the dataset etc. to see that it appears to run as you'd like.

 Now there are three things to determine before we submit our script:
 - The name of your project